nexstar-beckett-hanan/nexstar-beckett-hanan/README.md

 - I'd love to collaborate on projects with a focus on making the web more accessible to visually impaired and blind people.
 - I’m looking for help with my anti-racist site.
 I have a lot of actions that need to be sorted in an excel sheet or added directly to the database so the frontend knows who to offer them to.

+In case you're wondering, some of my stats are missing due to repo privacy at Nexstar. ;)
 <a href="https://github.com/becketth/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=nexstar-beckett-hanan&show_icons=true&theme=algolia" />
 </a>